altbdoor/today-i-learned/topics/Change to Bash in MacOS.md

 - I have a symlink from `/usr/local/bin/bash` to `/usr/local/Cellar/bash/5.2.21/bin/bash`.
   I cannot recall if this was Homebrew's actions or mine.
 - Because of the symlink, my `/etc/shells` only point to `/usr/local/bin/bash`.
+- Maybe the `/opt/homebrew` path is Homebrew's way of handling the new ARM chips?

 ---